AU PAIR IN THE NETHERLANDS

 Included in the program fee

-- International travel health insurance for the duration of the programme (12 months)
+- Health, accident and liability insurance for the duration of the program (12 months)

 - All processing costs in South Africa & The Netherlands